 The minimum Canadian Language Benchmark (CLB) level required to qualify for CEC depends on your job’s National Occupation Classification (NOC).

-- If your work experience is in a NOC 0 or A job, you must have a CLB score of 7 or more.
-For NOC B jobs, a minimum CLB level of 5 is required.
+- If your work experience is in a NOC TEER 0 or 1 (previously skill type 0 or skill level A) job, you must have a CLB score of 7 or more.
+For NOC TEER 2 or 3 (previously skill level B) jobs, a minimum CLB level of 5 is required.

 - You must take an approved language test—IELTS or CELPIP for English, TEF Canada or TCF Canada for French.
 Your language test results must be less than two years old and still valid when you apply for PR.